leonardothibes/puppet-wget/README.md

 }
 ```

-Download and overwrite the file
+Download and overwrite the file:
 ```puppet
 node default {
 	wget {